kamuridesu/trnotes/README.md

 # trnotes

-CLI that uses your $EDITOR to write notes and save it on Trilium
+CLI that uses your `$EDITOR` to write notes and save it on Trilium

 ## Install
 1. Clone the repository: `git clone https://github.com/kamuridesu/trnotes.git`
 2. Run `go build -ldflags='-s -w -extldflags "-static"' -o trnotes`

 ## Running
-Just run ./trnotes and follow the instruction, the config file is saved to ~/.config/trnotes on linux and %APPDATA%\trnotes on Windows.
+Just run `./trnotes` and follow the instruction, the config file is saved to `~/.config/trnotes` on linux and `%APPDATA%\trnotes` on Windows but you can use `-config` or set the environment variable `TRNOTES_CONFIG` to set a custom config location .

 If no $EDITOR variable is set, it'll default to nano(1) on Linux and notepad.exe on Windows